josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 </style>
 ```

-**One word of warning there, however:** global styles persist once loaded on the page.
-So if you have a `global` style tag in a component that only loads on a certain page, its styles will stick around after you've navigated to other pages, potentially applying to elements there as well.
+**One word of warning there, however:** global styles can persist once loaded on the page, since Svelte outputs your component's styles as a standalone CSS file.
+So if you have a `global` style tag in a component that only loads conditionally, its styles can stick around even after that component is removed from that page, potentially applying to elements there as well.

 <Callout>
 I've found it's a good idea to always use a wrapping parent class selector, even when dealing with scoped styles.
 </Callout>

-This leads to some weirdness, since "global" only means global _once loaded_; the component has to be mounted once first before those styles are actually available.
+This could lead to some confusion, since "global" only means global _once loaded_; the component has to be mounted once first before those styles are actually available.

 Because of this, I've found it's a good idea to always use a wrapping parent class selector, even when dealing with scoped styles.
 At worst it's redundant, and at best you've saved yourself from unintentional style leakage (either now or if you decide to un-scope the styles in the future).